 You can use old window screens, or you can build a simple drying rack from 1×1’s and windows screen material stapled to it.
 Then lay out your herbs in single layers.
 You can put a block between screen squares and stack them.
 This works similarly to hanging them, but can work outside in a protected area.

 Alternatively, you can use a hanging mesh rack like this one I recently purchased.
 This allows me to hang indoors or out - and not worry about those pesky insects trying to nest in my food!

 By far my favorite way to dry herbs is using a dehydrator.
 You can set the temperature to be perfect for drying herbs, which is approximately 95-100F.
 This way, you aren't cooking out more nutrients than necessary.

-Simply prepare your herbs, place on the trays provided, turn on your machine, and between 4-12 hours, depending on the herb you're drying, you will be ready to go.
+Simply prepare your herbs, place on the trays provided, turn on your machine, and between 4-12+ hours (depending on the herb you’re drying, the size of the leaf, your home’s humidity, etc.).

 - Set your oven on the lowest temperature setting.

-- Lay out your herbs on a grill or tray then place in your oven.
+- Place your herbs on a grill or tray then place in your oven.

 - Close the door, but put a metal spatula or oven mitt or something in the door so it stays open.

 Safety Tip: Do not walk away from the oven.
 It's a safety hazard and you want to make sure no one gets burned or the mitt catches fire.

 You want to allow the heat to escape so as not to cook the herbs – just dry them.
 You’ll have to check often to see if they are dry enough as all herbs take different amounts of time depending on what they are.
 It may take 3-4 hours, but check often.